On the Capacity of Channels with Timing Synchronization Errors: Channels with Deletions and Replications

 \subsection{Approximating Channels for the SDRC}

 In this subsection, we consider the SDRC, i.e., the case when $\p{d} = \p{r} = p \in [0, 1)$.
 This channel is of interest since in practice, systems prone to mis-synchronization are usually not biased to produce more deletions or replications.
-For the case of the SDRC, we can fix $m$ to be a function of $n$ satisfying a simple condition and define a sequence of approximating channels.
+For the case of the SDRC, we can strengthen the result from the previous subsection.
+We leave the proof to Appendix \ref{app_sdrclim}.